 XJ-13, despite its quick rise in the cannabis scene, has been hailed by industry veterans as an exceedingly pleasant sativa strain ideal for waking and baking.
 The strain is an ideal social smoke and is known to induce creative conversation and activities.
-XJ-13's indica genetics further fosters the strain's ridiculous trichome coverage and mild pain-relieving qualities.
+XJ-13's indica genetics further fosters the strain's ridiculous trichome coverage.
 Bred from popular strains Jack Herer and G-13, XJ-13 is a hybrid cross ideal for daytime activities and the social smoker.
 This strain has a wide range of THC, so consumers of all experience levels should be able to find a batch with an appropriate potency.

 Overview of XJ-13